 Scott Adams, the creator of Dilbert, wrote about how to reach the top:

-If you want something extraordinary, you have two paths:
+If you want to be extraordinary, you have two paths:

 1. Become the best at one specific thing.Scott Adams (source)